 We are already doing well

-- Durham University students benefit from a wide range of opportunities to broaden their horizons, with over 240 student exchange agreements under the Erasmus+ and International Exchange programmes.
+- Our students benefit from a wider range of opportunities to broaden their horizons, with over 240 student exchange programmes under the Erasmus+ and International Exchange programmes.

-- Durham University signed a Memorandum of Understanding with the Palace Museum, in Beijing, China, in December 2016, to bring together our two world-renowned centres of research and cultural excellence for the first time.
+- We have an agreement with the Palace Museum, in Beijing, China, to bring together our two world-renowned centres of research and cultural excellence for the first time.

 But there is So Much More to come